AlphaeusNg/mousehunt_compare_price/README.md

 python main.py generate_csv
 ```

-**Output**
+**Output**: Creates a CSV and HTML file that contains all the different price points.

-creates a CSV and HTML file that contains all the different price points. ctrl-f for "yessu" to find items that are cheaper to purchase in discord, and "nopey" for items that are cheaper to purchase on the marketplace.
+ctrl-f `yessu` to find items that are cheaper to purchase in discord, and `nopey` for items that are cheaper to purchase on the marketplace.